major macro economic indicators

 - Moderate external debt and satisfactory foreign exchange reserves

-- Lack of infrastructures and shortcomings in the educational system
+- Lack of infrastructure and shortcomings in the education system

 - Net importer of energy resources

 The fall in the oil price is benefitting growth